mederic/enhanced-adb/README.md

 And that's it!

+## Usage

-If needed, you can still bypass the selection using our good ol' `adb -s <identifier>` argument
+Just use adb the same way you were using it until now.
+If several devices are attached. a prompt will ask you to choose a target.
+If needed, you can still bypass that selection using our good ol' `adb -s <identifier>` argument.

 ## Options